brianberns/CFR-Explained/Readme.md

         Seq.sum utilities, infoSetMap)
 ```

-On my computer, this version of CFR is roughly twice as fast as vanilla CFR.
+On my computer, this version of CFR is roughly twice as fast as vanilla CFR on Leduc Hold'em.

 It is also possible to parallelize CFR by breaking a large game tree into multiple subtrees, and evaluating them in parallel within a single iteration.
 Leduc Hold'em isn't large enough to warrant this approach, though.